Biden meets with governors, urges them to implement laws allocating billions to states - NewsBreak

 Biden, who typically meets with the governors when they’re in Washington, D.C., for their annual winter meeting, urged the governors to work with his administration to implement several bills enacted during the last Congress and to dispel the narrative that the two political parties never work together.

-“I think the success for all of us — Democrats and Republicans — is in part going to be measured not by what else we get done or passed, but whether we’re able to implement what we’ve already done,” Biden told the group of 37 governors who came to the White House, including Gov. Tony Evers of Wisconsin.
+“I think the success for all of us — Democrats and Republicans — is in part going to be measured not by what else we get done or passed, but whether we’re able to implement what we’ve already done,” Biden said.

 “I know it’s a problem having to deal with all the money we’re sending you.
 I understand that,” Biden said, seemingly half joking.